metuuu/midi-music-generator/README.md

 ---

-## Shipping to a native engine
+## Producing audio

-Everything is deterministic: **a seed reproduces a song exactly**, so a station can be stored as a list of seeds rather than as audio.
+Everything is deterministic: **a seed reproduces a song exactly**, so a whole station can be stored as a list of seeds rather than as audio.

 ### 1. Batch-generate